LeToNode/Play2.0-CN-doc/gettingStarted/PlayConsole.md

 The compilation will be triggered each time you change a source file.

-You can also do the same for `~ test`, testing continously your project each time you modify a source file:
+You can also do the same for `~ test`, to continuously test your project each time you modify a source file:

 ```bash
 [My first application] $ ~ test